Walter Yetnikoff: CBS Records

-Yetnikoff features prominently in Frederic Dannen's landmark 1990 book Hit Men: Power Brokers and Fast Money Inside the Music Business, which chronicles Yetnikoff's many victories, as well as some of his less successful business deals, such as his costly decision to lure Paul McCartney to CBS by giving him the rights to Frank Music, the publishing company that controlled the music of leading composer Frank Loesser - a move which was later estimated to have cost the label around $9 million, and which gave McCartney sole ownership of one of the most lucrative publishing catalogues in the world.
+Yetnikoff features prominently in Fredric Dannen's landmark 1990 book Hit Men: Power Brokers and Fast Money Inside the Music Business, which chronicles Yetnikoff's many victories, as well as some of his less successful business deals, such as his costly decision to lure Paul McCartney to CBS by giving him the rights to Frank Music, the publishing company that controlled the music of leading composer Frank Loesser—a move which was later estimated to have cost the label around $9 million, and which gave McCartney sole ownership of one of the most lucrative publishing catalogues in the world.
 Dannen also detailed Yetnikoff's volatile temperament, his notoriously abrasive and sometimes abusive personal conduct, and his intense business battles with other labels and executives.
-Dannen's book particularly focusses on the 1979–1983 conflict between Yetnikoff and his deputy Dick Asher over the dubious practice of using independent promotion agents to place new records on radio station playlists - a practice that deeply concerned Asher, both because of its great cost (which Asher estimated in 1980 at $10 million annually for the CBS group alone) and because he worried that the practice might be found to be corrupt, and so could threaten the operations of the entire CBS group.
+Dannen's book particularly focusses on the 1979–1983 conflict between Yetnikoff and his deputy Dick Asher over the dubious practice of using independent promotion agents to place new records on radio station playlists—a practice that deeply concerned Asher, both because of its great cost (which Asher estimated in 1980 at $10 million annually for the CBS group alone) and because he worried that the practice might be found to be corrupt, and so could threaten the operations of the entire CBS group.
 The conflict climaxed with Asher's controversial sacking by Yetnikoff in April 1983.

+The character of Walter Fox in the 1980 film One-Trick Pony, written by and starring Paul Simon, is loosely based on Yetnikoff, Simon alleging that Yetnikoff had tormented him to where the artist had suffered from writers’ block.
+Simon would leave Columbia during Yetnikoff’s tenure to sign with Warner Bros.
+Records.